majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 ![](media/histogram_BB_predictions_vs_targets.png)

-This does not imply that these are false detections; on the contrary, new objects are detected as can be seen in the next figures, where multiple new objects are detected.
-These detections seem to match reality, but since they do not match the ground truth.
-Metrics are impacted negatively eventhough visually the model seems to generalize well.
-No false detection seem to happen with respect to objects present in the images, but some objects are detected multiple times, which implies that the NMS threshold should be adjusted.
+The model often detects object instances that are not annotated in the ground truth.
+Visual inspection suggests these extra detections correspond to real objects that were simply omitted from the labels, yet under the current evaluation protocol they are counted as errors.
+Further investigation may be needed to clarify this discrepancy.

 <figure>
   <div align="center">
     <img src ="media/labels_2_TJO2459810_59700_2_U_imc.png" width="33%" /><img src ="media/labels_11_TJO2459820_55570_3_U_imc.png" width="33%" /><img src ="media/labels_37_TJO2459838_47861_1_U_imc.png" width="33%" />
   </div>
-  <figcaption align="center">3 examples infered from the validation dataset with NMS=0.3.</figcaption>
+  <figcaption align="center">3 examples infered from the test set with NMS=0.3.</figcaption>
 </figure>

 # 8 Conclusions